-This appliance is designed for domestic cooking only.
+CAUTION: This appliance is for cooking purposes only.
+It must not be used for other purposes, for example room heating.
 Using it for any other purpose could invalidate any warranty or liability claim.
-In particular, the oven should NOT be used for heating the kitchen besides invalidating claims this wastes fuel and may overheat the control knobs.
+Besides invalidating claims this wastes fuel and may overheat the control knobs.